htrgouvea/research/index.md

 ## About Me

 Hi!
-My name is Heitor Gouvêa and I am an Cybersecurity Researcher and Bug Bounty Hunter.
+My name is Heitor Gouvêa and I am an Cyber Security Researcher and Bug Bounty Hunter.
 I have been working on projects that help people, organizations and companies take control of their own security.

 Currently live in Campinas, a quiet city in Brazil.
 I have more than 3 years experience